-Providing you have suitable access control permissions, you can add one or more cleardown modules containing cleardown rules to an existing chart of accounts (CoA).
+You can add one or more cleardown modules, each containing any number of cleardown rules, to an existing chart of accounts (CoA).

 -H 'Content-Type: application/json-patch+json'